How to properly taste whisky

 Yes!
 Whisky is a good aperitif.
 Choose light, fruity whiskies (e.g., Glenmorangie, Auchentoshan).

-How long should I keep a whisky in my mouth?
+How long should I keep whisky in my mouth?

 5-10 seconds for the first sip, 10-15 seconds for subsequent sips.

-Do I need to buy expensive whiskies to taste them properly?
+Do I have to buy expensive whiskies to taste properly?

 No!
 Start with inexpensive whiskies (€20-40).
-Technique is more important than price.
+The technique is more important than the price.

 Glasses: